gutlessCGH/XXVlc/README.md

 Main Player:
 - Resizable, 360x110 pixels and up
 - Pin, Load, Save Playlist, Record, Snapshot, Media Info, Minimize, Maximize, Full Screen buttons on top
-- Playlist, Repeat, Shuffle, and mute on bottom
+- Playlist, Repeat, Shuffle, and mute on bottom (increase and decrease playback speed can be enabled from option button in maximized window)
-- Playlist button deploys 360 pixel wide scrollable playlist on the right side of the center window
+- Playlist button deploys 360 pixel wide scrollable playlist on the right side of the center window (alternate 720 pixel wide jumbo playlist option can be enabled in maximized window)
 - Media (Cover art & title (auto-scrolling) or video) shift to the left of playlist

 Small Player: